 - Swimming suit and a light towel for a refreshing swim in the Atlantic ocean.

-If you are spending some time and exploring Tenerife, I suggest going on a roadtrip across the island.
+If you are spending some time exploring Tenerife, I suggest going on a roadtrip across the island.
 For the people who love a good hike, Masca gorge might be an exciting experience.
 And for a calmer day, you can explore the animal kingdom and walk among the parrots in Loro Parque.

-WHat is the most challenging hike that you have completed?
+What is the most challenging hike that you have completed?
 Would you like to climb up a volcano?
-WHich kind of vacation do you prefer – chilling at a beach or doing something more active?
+Which kind of vacation do you prefer – chilling at a beach or doing something more active?